UniMath/agda-unimath/src/foundation/cartesian-morphisms-arrows.lagda.md

 ### Lifting cartesian morphisms along lifts of the codomain

-Suppose given a cospan of morphisms of arrows
+Suppose given a cospan diagram of arrows

 ```text
     A ------> C <------ B